aajanki/spacy-fi/README.md

 spacy project run train-pipeline
 ```

-Optional steps (slow!) for training model components.
-These steps are
+Optional steps (slow!) for training certain model components.
+These
-not required because the results of have been stored in git.
+steps are not necessarily required because the results of have been
+pre-computed and stored in git.

 Train floret embeddings:
 ```sh